RichardLitt/burntfen.com/_projects/node.md

 ranking: 10
 picture: node.png
 picture-small: node-200.png
-status: Summer 2017
+status: ongoing
-stub: Node.js CommComm
+stub: Node.js
 role: Member
 outbound: http://nodejs.org
 ---
 {% include JB/setup %}

-I served on the [Node.js Community Committee](http://github.com/nodejs/community-committee) as a member.
-I've been part of the Node community for many years, and this is part of how I gave back to the awesome people and project who have helped me out as a JavaScript developer over the years.
+I serve on the [Node.js i18n Working Group](https://github.com/nodejs/i18n), and have also served on the [Node.js Community Committee](http://github.com/nodejs/community-committee) as a member in 2017.
+I've been part of the Node community for many years, and this is part of how I give back to the awesome people and project who have helped me out as a JavaScript developer over the years.